RHODE ISLAND SPCA

 The RISPCA Lewis Scholarship recognizes the efforts of graduating seniors who have made significant contributions toward the betterment of life for animals.
-Through its Humane Education program, law enforcement powers, and daily operations the RISPCA strives to promote the humane treatment of all animals.
-The goal of the Lewis Scholarship is to reward the efforts of young adults who have shown compassion and selflessness toward animals despite personal hardship.
+Through its Humane Education program, law enforcement powers, and daily operations, the RISPCA strives to promote the humane treatment of all animals.
+The goal of the Lewis Scholarship is to reward the efforts of young adults who show compassion and selflessness toward animals, despite personal hardship.

-Lewis is a pit bull who was abandoned at the RISPCA as a puppy.
-Because of his breed, start in life, and other variables beyond his control, Lewis was passed over by many families who were looking for a “better” dog.
+Lewis the pit bull was abandoned at the RISPCA as a puppy.
+Because of his breed, start in life, and other variables beyond his control, Lewis was passed over by many families who were looking for a “better” dog to adopt.
 Lewis was eventually given a second chance and adopted into a loving home by someone who looked beyond his exterior and saw a wonderful soul.
 In honor of Lewis, the RISPCA would like to help someone in a parallel situation achieve a second chance through higher education.

 Criteria for Selection